zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/load-data/load-data.md

     ![Select Load Data, then Cloud Storage](images/loadfromstorage.png)

 3. This is your first time loading data.
-You will need to set up access to a bucket on Oracle Cloud Infrastructure Object Storage.
-Click **Done** on the help tip and then click the **+** sign.
+Click **Done** on the help tip to set up access to a bucket on Oracle Cloud Infrastructure Object Storage.

     ![Click on Cloud Loactions](images/add-cloud-storage.png)

-4. Specify details about the landing zone that contains the source data:
+4. Specify details about the object storage bucket that contains the source data:

     - In the **Name** field, enter 'MovieStreamLanding'.